lamflam/rq-scheduler-dashboard/README.rst

 Introduction
 ============

-``rq-scheduler-dashboard`` is a copy of rq-scheduler-dashboard for rq-scheduler jobs, based on the code from this PR: https://github.com/ducu/rq-dashboard/pull/95
+``rq-scheduler-dashboard`` is a copy of rq-dashboard for rq-scheduler jobs, based on the code from this PR: https://github.com/ducu/rq-dashboard/pull/95.
+This just wraps the code from @helenst into a separate package.

 Installing